magneticio/vamp2setup/README.md

 - **cluster**: the name of the cluster to which the Virtual Cluster belongs.
 This label will be added if it is missing.
 - **project**: the name of the cluster to which the Virtual Cluster belongs.
 This label will be added if it is missing.

-Provided the first two labels are set, upon being deployed, Vamp will import all resources into the current Project and Cluster and add the two optinal labels to the namespace if they are missing.
+Provided the first two labels are set, upon being deployed, Lamia will import all resources into the current Project and Cluster and add the two optinal labels to the namespace if they are missing.
 For this example you can just use the following yaml (also available in the samples folder)

 ````